-- 68. Which of the following is an example of disrespecting the dignity and worth of others? - A. claiming credit for a co-worker's creative idea - B. calling female co-workers "honey" or "baby" - C. forwarding a confidential email from the boss - D. arriving at a meeting late - E. leaving a mess in the kitchen area
+- 68. Which of the following is an example of disrespecting the dignity and worth of others? - A. claiming credit for a co-worker's creative idea - B. criticizing a subordinate in front of others - C. forwarding a confidential email from the boss - D. arriving at a meeting late - E. leaving a mess in the kitchen area